Shredivan/Knowtein-Desktop-App/README.md

 **Disclaimer:**
 This is a personal project and may produce errors.
-Please use at your own risk and always make sure to double check the results you get.
+If you are going to use it to help monitor your protein intake, you do so at your own risk.
+Please do so with caution as the app may produce bugs.